Collapse

 Spectral Display

-Real-time spectrum analyzer shows the sidechain input signal overlaid with the output.
-The draggable EQ curve defines which frequencies are affected in spectral mode.
-Filter slope is adjustable at both ends of the curve.
+Real-time spectrum analyzer showing the sidechain input overlaid with the processed output.
+In spectral mode, the draggable EQ curve boosts the ducking frequency range.
+Filter slope is adjustable at both ends.

 Gain Reduction Display

 Time-domain view of the ducking envelope.
 The upper trace shows the gain reduction curve; the lower region shows the sidechain trigger signal.
-Visualizes attack, hold, and release characteristics in real time.
+Attack, hold, release, and mute window are visible in real time.

 Envelope Controls